infinit/memo/README.md

 #### Core library

-memo use [Elle](https://github.com/infinit/drake), Infinit's core library.
+`memo` uses [Elle](https://github.com/infinit/drake), Infinit's core library.

 #### Build system

-memo uses [Drake](https://github.com/infinit/drake) and has it as a submodule.
+`memo` uses [Drake](https://github.com/infinit/drake) and has it as a submodule.

 ### How to compile

 For a detailed procedure, visit our [wiki: How to build](https://github.com/infinit/memo/wiki/How-to-build).

-First you need to install python dependencies.
+First you need to install Python dependencies.

 ```bash
 sudo pip3 install -r requirements.txt -r drake/requirements.txt